Paralegal, Medical-Legal-Community Partnership

 Position: Paralegal, Medical-Legal-Community Partnership

 The Medical-Legal-Community Partnership (MLCP), a program of Philadelphia Legal Assistance (PLA), seeks to hire a paralegal to become part of a unique legal care team.
 PLA is a non-profit organization primarily funded by the Legal Services Corporation.
-In the MLCP, legal staff operate on-site at eight community health centers.
+In the MLCP, legal staff operate on-site at eleven community health centers and clinics.
 They collaborate with the centers’ healthcare teams to address the legal aspects of patients’ medical and social services needs that so often undermine access to effective care.
 By working in partnership, medical, legal and social service staff can collectively address the host of issues that can impede vulnerable populations’ access to-- and ability to benefit from-- protocols to treat and prevent illness.

 MLP teams address such issues as: health insurance access and income supports; housing safety and security; utility shutoff prevention; legal status; family stability and child welfare issues; domestic violence and other health-harming legal issues.
 We have had success at our existing partnerships and are currently pursuing additional health centers with which to partner.